 ** For those wondering: why the Mkll, and what are the differences with the Mk l ?

 Basically, the Mk.ll uses the same construction method, but as the nose of the Mk l is a radius closely based on the mast width, this starts to get too blunt and large for the larger mast sections over say 90mm wide.
 So for the Mkll, the nose is made more elliptical.
 Also, the rotation force of the larger masts can get quite high, so the pivot (and central web) has been moved back relative to the chord dimension.
-In addition, the supporting cables are attached to a rotating (not fixed) beak, the base pivot support is stronger, and the masthead cap can be arranged to take up to 4 internal halyards.
+In addition, the supporting cables are attached to a swivelling (not fixed) beak, the base pivot support is stronger, and the masthead cap can be arranged to take up to 4 internal halyards.

 Also, because of the larger size and material cost, a few jigs are suggested to further control construction tolerances for the larger Mkll, added steps that are just not considered necessary for the Mk.l masts under 11m.
-The Manual for the Mk.ll wingmast will also explain how and where, vacuum bagging and/or resin infusion can be used to advantage.
+The Manual for the Mk.ll wingmast also explains how and where, vacuum bagging and/or resin infusion can be used to advantage.

-NEW: For those wanting more information on the differences between the Mk.l Wingmast & the Mk.ll ...
+For those wanting more information on the differences between the Mk.l Wingmast & the Mk.ll ...
 GO HERE

 Mike Waters, n.a. for Small Trimaran Design

 The build method is described through 3 sheets of detailed plans and a 15+6 page Manual full of illustrations.
-Material cost (using high quality) was about US$200 (in 2019) and the plans sell for US$95 via PayPal.
+Material cost (using high quality) was about US$200 (in 2019) and the plans sell for US$120 via PayPal.
 This design has now been used for numerous wingmasts of this format and works fine for its intended use.
 The CF design is however inevitably more efficient as the material enables it to be stiffer and slightly slimmer.
 Again, please accept, sign and return a copy of the Mast Waiver below before ordering or I will not be able to send out the plans.

 One point that I will add that I’ve not seen mentioned elsewhere, is this.

 Because a rotating wing mast assures a better entry to the flow around the soft sail that sets behind it, the smaller the sail hoisted, the more proportionally efficient the rig becomes.
 I became very aware of this when setting a small but high aspect storm mainsail behind my own wingmast a few years back, and was very impressed how efficiently this small rig performed.
-Most boats, certainly all cruising dinghies, just struggle in high wind and waves to get anywhere upwind.
+Most boats, certainly all cruising dinghies, struggle in high wind and waves to get anywhere upwind.
 For them, the W17 is a total revelation.
 Despite the increased waves due to higher winds, I have been able to make 9 kts (!) to windward and even hit 14.4kt with my W17 on one wild reach … and this storm mainsail is only about 4m2 !
 Check here and watch the Storm Mainsail performance Video

 "My CF-wingmast is finally done, and bringing it out of the basement yesterday was like a birth to me!
 It is truly a spectacular piece of complex design and fabrication inventiveness.
 I am both proud of the final product and impressed with the build method, all the way through.
 The build-manual was key to my success.
 It is extremely complete in design and structural detail and also very helpful with build techniques.
 In summary, building the carbon fiber wing mast was a three month project which I will never forget.
 I have a mast that rivals or equals professionally built ones and is probably even stronger.
 I also learned a raft of new skills, saved quite a chunk of money, but beyond all of that I have the tremendous reward and pride that comes from this special DIY project.
 It is actually quite amazing to work through this unique design with a process that enables one to start with a bunch of soft carbon fiber cloth and a couple of gallons of epoxy, and end up successfully constructing a state of the art rotating carbon fiber wing mast.
 Thank you Mike!"
 Jim van N, USA, 2020 See photo of JIM'S MAST .... first time builder too ! ---- >>